cgwire/kitsu/docs/getting-started-production/README.md

 ![Blue menu](../img/getting-started/blue_menu.png)

-You can now do the assignation.
+You can now do the assignment.
 Click on the text input, and you see the list of available people.
 Click on a person's name to perform to select him.
 Then click on the confirmation button to complete the assignation.